cyprienroche/cryptography/README.md

 ghci Crypto.hs
 ```

+### Available functions

+#### Public key encryption: RSA
-rsaEncrypt takes two parameters; a *Int* to be encrypted and a tuple which is the *key*. rsaDecrypt is the same and decrypts the encrypted *Int*.
+rsaEncrypt takes two parameters; an *Int* to be encrypted and a tuple which is the *key*. rsaDecrypt is the same and decrypts the encrypted *Int*.
 To generate a pair of keys, use the genKeys function which given two distinct prime numbers runs the RSA key generation algorithm and returns a key pair.

 ```
 *Crypto> genKeys 7 13